A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 “Can I eat here?”

 In some places, you might not be permitted to bring in outside food or drinks, and eating or drinking might be completely prohibited on the premises.
-To check whether eating or drinking is allowed, you can use this phrase.
+You can use this phrase to check whether eating or drinking is allowed.
 Also, remember that certain onsen and public bathhouses have their restaurants on-site.

 If You’re Feeling Unwell